im-rifat/glide-load-encrypted-image/README.md

 # Load encrypted image
-Load encrypted image using Glide library in android application.
+Load encrypted image from asset folder or device storage using Glide library in android application.